-You are doing more than expanding the growth of a university.

-You are contributing to the Nation in terms more precious than money or material values.
-You are precious than money growth people who will make the difference between despair and dynamism ---- between confusion and clarity ---- between hopelessness and hope.
+You are doing more than expanding the growth of a university .
+You are contributing to the Nation in terms more precious than money or material values .
+You are precious than money growth in people who will make the difference between despair and dynamism ---- between confusion and clarity ---- between hopelessness and hope .

 The schools of this Nation --private as well as public --face the challenge of restoring nobility and high purpose to the political profession.
-Thomas Jefferson believed that "when a man assumes a public trust, he should consider himself as public property."
-Both private and public educators must combine their genius in preparing
+Thomas Jefferson believed that "When a man assumes a public trust, he should consider himself as public property."
+Both private and public educators must combine their genius in preparing man for the such trust.

-I urge you, again in the words of Jefferson, to "Enlighten the people generally, and tyranny and oppressions of body and mind will vanish ike evil spirits at the dawn of day."
+I urge you, again in the words of Jefferson, to "Enlighten the people generally, and tyranny and oppressions of body and mind will vanish i ike evil spirits at the dawn of day. "